jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Well, Apple just made it happen so that we have a better viewing experience.
-Even good smartphones back then was naturally retina for a good viewing experience especially that we view them close to our eyes.
+Even good smartphones back then were naturally retina for a good viewing experience, especially that we view them close to our eyes.

-The only downside of having a very high resolution for a certain size is that, it will make things smaller, that for those who don't have a normal vision will find it very hard to see.
+The only downside of having a very high resolution for a certain size is that it will make things smaller, that for those who don't have a normal vision will find it very hard to see.